kellan/laughingmeme/_posts/2008-01-03-notes-on-notes.md

 Twitter tells my story tonight, “Online for the first time in 8 days with anything ‘richer; then a mobile phone.”
 Followed shortly by, “Feeling like a junkie who fell off the band wagon.
 Sleep pushed aside to catch up on the Web.”

-And part of catching up on the Web, is reading Webb’s \[wrapping up 2007\](http://interconnected.org/home/2007/12/28/wrapping*up*2007).
+And part of catching up on the Web, is reading Webb’s [wrapping up 2007](http://interconnected.org/home/2007/12/28/wrapping*up*2007).
 These are my notes towards imaginary blog posts that I felt compelled to scrawl down reading his notes toward imaginary essays.
-Most of them are contrary, even though I’m a \[known Matt Webb fan\](http://laughingmeme.org/?s=webb).
+Most of them are contrary, even though I’m a [known Matt Webb fan](http://laughingmeme.org/?s=webb).

 **1**